The EDGE Language: Extended General Einsums for Graph Algorithms

-Equation~\eqref{eqn:concurrentcc} presents the Einsum for a more complex graph algorithm: simple concurrent connected components, specifically ``Algorithm S'' in Liu and Tarjan's work~\cite{Liu:2022:SCC}.
-Overall, connected components seeks to group all vertices in an undirected graph into \emph{components}, where a component consists of all vertices in the graph reachable from every other vertex within the component.
-Liu and Tarjan's algorithms track the ``parents'' of each vertex, altering parents until all vertices within a connected component share the same parent.
-Algorithm S consists of three steps: initialization (each vertex is its own parent.
-The parent-connect step looks at each edge (pair of vertices) in the graph, and for the vertex with the lower vertex ID, it assigns the minimum of its own parent or the parent of the other vertex.
-Finally, the shortcut step assigns each vertex's parent to its grandparent).
+Cascade~\ref{cascade:cc} presents the Einsum for simple concurrent connected components, specifically ``Algorithm S'' from Liu and Tarjan~\cite{Liu:2022:SCC}.
+Connected-components algorithms group all vertices in an undirected graph into \emph{components}, where a component consists of all vertices reachable from every other vertex within the component.
+Algorithm S tracks the ``parents'' of each vertex, altering parents until all vertices within a component share the same parent.
+It consists of three steps: initialization (each vertex is its own parent), parent-connect (for each edge, assign the minimum parent of the two endpoints to the vertex with the lower vertex ID), and shortcut (assign each vertex's parent to its grandparent).
 Algorithm S repeats parent-connect followed by rounds of shortcut until no components change.

-In Algorithm S, after initialization, components are assigned based on the parent-connect step, followed by multiple rounds of the shortcut step until no components change.
-This process of parent-connect followed by rounds of shortcuts repeats until the number of connected components stops changing.
-In summary, Algorithm S can be implemented as a doubly-nested loop where the inner loop nest assigns the grandparent as a vertex's parent and the outer loop assigns the parent of a neighbor to a vertex.